Traditions: Christian Catholic , Espiritu , Indigenous Tupi-Guarani

 Our purpose is to foster peace and reconciliation by promoting interfaith dialogue.
 We also aim to maximize charitable contributions on both a local and a global scale.

 A Better Community for All Pakistan (ABC4ALL) was launched on Global Love Day in 2008.
 As a Cooperation Circle, we have organized community meetings to inform women and children in our community about URI's Preamble, Purpose and Principles.
 We have also met with other faith communities to dialogue and celebrate worldwide events like International Day of Peace and World Interfaith Harmony Week.
 Our participation in World Interfaith Harmony Week 2013 was particularly successful.
 To celebrate this occasion, Muslim and Christian school children and teachers came together to eat, pray, and share songs and poems about harmony, love, and peace.

-Our organization is a registered NGO in
+Our CC is a registered Non Profit in

 a) Strengthen interfaith dialogue through cooperation: Engage faith leaders from diverse backgrounds, typically those experienced in community dialogue, radio talk show programs, training and advocacy initiatives.
 Our goal is to promote tolerance, harmony and peaceful coexistence.

 b) Conflict Prevention and Resolution: Advocate for peace and reconciliation through preventing, managing and transforming conflict, and ensuring socio-economic justice.